 Doug Mastriano is a far-right state senator who won the May 2022 Republican primary for governor of Pennsylvania and ran with Trump’s endorsement, but ultimately lost to Democrat Josh Shaprio in November.
 Since the 2020 presidential election, he has insisted that the election was stolen and is so extreme in his views that he rarely speaks to or through any mainstream media outlets, including Fox News.
-Axios proclaims that he is “Trumpier than Trump.”
+Axios dubs him “Trumpier than Trump.”

 Mastriano participated in an October 2021 QAnon meeting in Las Vegas where a group of five MAGA politicians announced a plan to “control the election system.”
 He is also closely affiliated with a woman he reportedly would have appointed as secretary of state if he had won the gubernatorial race who considers QAnon to be “a very valuable resource.”

 Given his involvement with trying to send a fake slate of pro-Trump electors to Congress on Jan.
 6, the House Select Committee investigating the attack on the Capitol subpoenaed Mastriano in February 2022.
-In September 2022, he sued the committee, claiming that it cannot legally compel him to cooperate.
+In September 2022, he sued the committee, claiming that it could not legally compel him to cooperate.

 Prior to entering politics, Mastriano served in the Army between 1988 and 2017, retiring as a colonel.
 He then taught at the U.S. Army War College.
 As a state senator since 2019, he has argued for eliminating property taxes and increased border security.